Associate Professors: Arango, Nahson, Small; Assistant Professors: Fieni, Montoya, Tsan

 Spanish: 30 s.h. in Spanish grammar, composition, phonetics, literature, and conversational Spanish.
 See the Advisement Handbook for further details.

 Arabic and Islamic Studies: 21s.h. total, with 15 s.h. of Arabic language beyond the 101 level, and 9 s.h. of courses in the history, culture, literature, sociology and geography relating to the Islamic world.

 French: 18 s.h. of any 200-level courses, or higher, offered in French language, literature, or civilization.

-Spanish: 18 s.h. beyond intermediate Spanish (SPAN 104), including 3 s.h. of advanced Spanish usage, 3 s.h. of introductory Spanish literature, 3 s.h. of Survey of either Spanish literature or Spanish-American literature, 3 s.h. of civilization of the Spanish speaking world, 3 s.h. of a selection of Spanish, and 3 s.h. of a selection in Spanish or Spanish-American literature.
+Spanish: 18 s.h. beyond intermediate Spanish (SPAN 104), including 6 s.h. of advanced Spanish usage, 3 s.h. of introductory Spanish literature, 3 s.h. of Survey of either Spanish literature or Spanish-American literature, 3 s.h. of civilization of the Spanish speaking world, and 3 s.h. of a selection of Spanish.

 Special Programs or Facilities

 SUNY Oneonta sponsors overseas study programs in England, Germany, India, Italy/Greece, Japan, Korea, and Russia.
 The State University of New York also offers many study abroad opportunities in a wide variety of countries for all students in the State University system.